-Tatiana serves as Artistic Director of Experimental Bitch, an NYC-based queer, feminist arts company where she makes badly-behaved new work.
-This has included collaborations with artists/companies like Nia O. Witherspoon, HERE Arts Center, Diana Oh, The Bushwick Starr, JACK Arts and Samieva Theater.
+Tatiana serves as Artistic Director of Experimental Bitch, developing badly-behaved theater with artists/companies such as Nia O. Witherspoon, HERE Arts Center, Diana Oh, The Bushwick Starr, JACK Arts and Samieva Theater.

-An advocate for community-centered programming, Tatiana co-created and produced Bitchin’ Heals, a weekend of workshops, performances and artist markets dedicated to uplifting disabled joy by centering disabled artists and accessibility, co-presented with JACK Arts in Brooklyn in 2023.
+An advocate for disability visibility, Tatiana produced Bitchin’ Heals, a weekend of workshops, performances and artist markets dedicated to uplifting disabled joy by centering disabled artists and accessibility, co-presented with JACK Arts in 2023.

 I am passionate about innovating theatrical forms, pushing our field toward a more expansive imagination of how, where, and, most importantly, for whom, theater is created.